 Avoid jogging during rush hour and when it is hot.

-Try breathing through your nose: Esther says there is evidence that breathing through your nose increases NO production, which benefits cardiovascular function and oxygen transport.
-While it’s not easy, it’s a training strategy that has paid off for athletes.
+Try breathing through your nose: Esther says there is a lot of evidence that nasal breathing increases NO production, which is beneficial for cardiovascular function and oxygen transport.
+While nasal breathing isn’t easy, it’s a training strategy that has paid off for athletes.

 Clear your nose after a run: Lab tests show that clearing your nose and mucus is a natural way to remove pollutants after a run, it can remove up to 49% of dust and pollutants in just 30 seconds.